Welcome to the second and last part of our journey through the top 10 retro soccer games.

-What I loved the most about this game was both the chance to create amazing goal-actions and the different characteristics of each team.
+What I loved most about this game was both the chance to create amazing goal-actions and the different characteristics of each team.
 Forget about all-star and “all-crap” teams:

 Soccer Superstars’ sides featured tight-marking defense and/or skillful center backs on high balls, technical and/or muscular midfielders, fast attackers and/or a powerful shot taker.

-The latter was Holland’s lethal weapon and a guy I used to play seemed to know that very well.
+The last was Holland’s lethal weapon and a guy I used to play seemed to know that very well.

 None of us were able to understand how he never failed to score from outside the box and -obviously – he would not tell anybody (in a world without internet certain peculiarities could only be discovered through experience 😀 ).

 I think we had a bias against the Dutch squad, so we were more apt to believe that the guy was using some tricks.
 We eventually figured the whole thing out and got his number: no tricks, only super bombs shot by his central forward, but still we needed to erase that cheeky grin from his face.

 I secretly implemented a defensive strategy with Italy and on the day of a legendary tournament – which took place at my favorite arcade – I met him in the quarterfinals: he did not know that I had figured out how to stop him and when I demolished him 4-0 to popular acclaim, he got hysterical, left the arcade and never set foot in there again.

 I still feel a little bit guilty. 😀